I’ve worked with a lot of clients over the years. It’s in the hundreds; if I had to guess, it’s close to 500.

 If you just have an idea for a children’s story, some notes, or a rough outline, but don’t know where to go from there, then you’ll need a children’s ghostwriter.

-A ghostwriter will take your idea or whatever other content you have on the story and weave her magic.
+A ghostwriter will take your idea or whatever other content you have on the story and weave her magic to write a complete manuscript.

 At the end of the process, in which you would be involved, you’ll have a publishable manuscript ready to go.